Speeding Up Entmax: Abstract

 \section{Abstract}

-Softmax is the de facto standard in modern neural networks for language processing when it comes to normalizing logits.
-However, by producing a dense probability distribution each token in the vocabulary has a nonzero chance of being selected at each generation step, leading to a variety of reported problems in text generation. $\alpha$-entmax of \citet{DBLP:conf/acl/PetersNM19} solves this problem, but is considerably slower than softmax.
+Softmax is the de facto standard for normalizing logits in modern neural networks for language processing.
+However, by producing a dense probability distribution each token in the vocabulary has a nonzero chance of being selected at each generation step, leading to a variety of reported problems in text generation. $\alpha$-entmax of \citet{DBLP:conf/acl/PetersNM19} solves this problem, but is unfortunately slower than softmax.

 In this paper, we propose an alternative to $\alpha$-entmax, which keeps its virtuous characteristics, but is as fast as optimized softmax and achieves on par or better performance in machine translation task.